Initialise

 Sessions

-You can explicitly start a session or the SDK will create one on the fly the first time you call a method that requires one
+You can explicitly start a session, or the SDK creates one on the fly the first time you call a method that requires one.

 Foundation.initialise(comapiConfig)